SocialCentivPublic/cheftacular/doc/initial_setup.md

     1. NOTE!
 You must edit this file to reflect your desired environment!
 Anything not explained by the comments in the file accurately should be raised as an issue!

+4. Users setting up chef for the first time should continue on, those just installing this gem for an application within an organization that already has a chef-repo can return to the original README.

 4. Run `cft initialize_data_bag_contents`.
 This command will create many data bags on the chef server and fill them with initial data.

     1. NOTE!
 This command will say what to run to fix various warnings about data bags that require user input.
 Please read the output.